 While Matthew's repertoire varies significantly, he has a particular affinity for early music especially French Classical Music of the 17th and 18th centuries, and 20th century French music, especially the music of blind French composer and organist Jean Langlais.
 Matthew is considered one of the young leaders in the United States of the performance of his music.

-As a collaborative musician, he has recently been a featured accompanist and soloist with the West Shore Chorale in Lakewood OH under the direction of John Drotleff, the Oberlin College Choir/Musical Union under the direction of Dr. Gregory Ristow, and the Oberlin Arts and Sciences orchestra under the direction of Dr. Tiffany Chang.
+As a collaborative musician, he has recently been a featured accompanist, soloist, or collaborator with the Grammy®-winning Houston Chamber Choir in Houston TX under the direction of Robert Simpson, the West Shore Chorale in Lakewood OH under the direction of John Drotleff, the Oberlin College Choir/Musical Union under the direction of Dr. Gregory Ristow, and the Oberlin Arts and Sciences orchestra under the direction of Dr. Tiffany Chang.
 At Oberlin, he performed and recorded the Saint-Saëns "Organ Symphony" (2019) and movements of Cécile Chaminade's Messe pour deux voix égales (2021).
-In addition, Matthew is a founding member and organist in Reeds and Keys, an oboe and organ duo where he performs with his partner and oboist, Anne Pinkerton.
+From 2021-2022 Matthew served as the accompanist of the Treble Choir of Houston under the direction of Marianna Parnas-Simpson.
+In addition, he is a founding member and organist in Reeds and Keys, an oboe and organ concert duo where he performs with his partner and oboist, Anne Pinkerton.

 An avid teacher, Matthew maintains a private organ studio of students at all age levels and experiences.
 He is also on faculty at the University of Houston's Community Arts Academy and the Saint Andrew's Presbyterian School of Fine Arts as an organ teacher.
 Matthew has also been invited as a guest organ teacher to Kinder High School for the Performing arts (HSPVA) in Houston during the fall 2023 semester.